 Imagine, you developing and owning a suggestion or decision.
 Remember how it feels to be proud, confident, energized, and motivated to act.
 Imagine feeling connected and valued.
 Remember how clarity feels; knowing what to do and having structure and purpose.

 We have to remember that these questions are not only attractive for us and for leaders, but also for the ones we lead.
 How would you like to be lead?

-In coaching we use a lot of questioning because we want to give space to our coachee.
-We want the coachee be responsible for the content, decisions and coaching topics.
+In coaching, we use a lot of questioning because we want to give space to our coachee.
+We want the coachee to be responsible for the content, decisions, and coaching topics.
 This inspires ownership and empowerment.
 This is why we offer observations only rarely and if invited.
 We speak not more than 10-20% of the time.